nana-khay/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # Hello, World!
 Script
 This will print the text "Hello, World!" to the standard output.
-(0-hello_world)
+File: (0-hello_world)

 # Confused Smiley
 A script to produce a confused smiley (1-confused_smiley)